 Repair or Replace Your Furnace This Winter with Comfort Temp

-With over 35 years of experience in furnace and heater repair and installation, Comfort Temp is here to help keep your home warm and comfortable this winter season.
+With over 35 years of experience in furnace and heater repair and installation, Comfort Temp is here to help prepare your furnace for winter.
 We provide maintenance and repair services as well as installation if you need a new heating system.
 We even offer our customers 24/7 emergency service for all your furnace needs!
-If you’re looking for a professional touch on your furnace needs this winter, call Comfort Temp!
+Prepare your furnace for winter with the professionals at Comfort Temp!